Health Lifestyle Nutrients

 Soda 0 grams

-To understand how much fiber you’re getting, here’s what you can do: Write down everything you ate and drank for one entire day and jot down your fiber score according to this chart.
+To understand how much fiber you’re getting, here’s what you can do: Write down everything you eat and drink for one day and jot down your fiber score according to this chart.

 How to Understand What Your Fiber Score Means